Shivam-S-Pathak/The-Scoreboard/Readme.md

 5. If you choose to "update the notice board," a new page will display the current notice.
 You can edit the notice and click submit to reflect the changes on the board.

+### Add your email id and password
+Please ensure to include your email ID and password in the `settings.py` file to receive the reset password link from the 'forgot password' functionality.

 # Technologies used
 ### Backend
 * Django (a python framework)